zhutoutoutousan/A-study-note-as-a-beginner/self/log_overall-307_840.md

     - **A higher level of reading efficacy requires at least Italian C1 level to unlock** | Your level: Lower B2
     - Progress(Slow language learning)
   - Business Development For Startups and Tech Companies --> **ACTIVE, 1v per Oggi \{10 minuti per quei\}**
-    - CCS: 8.8%
+    - CCS: 5%
-    - E.T.A: 39d
+    - E.T.A: 3.2 months
+      - *The calculation method should be based on hours instead of counts*
-    - TEMP TIMESTAMP: 10:00
+    - TEMP TIMESTAMP: /
-    - Questions set --> `*-business_arsenal`
+    - ? --> `*-business_arsenal`
+      - Predefined metric
+      - Business Partnership
         - Partner Market Evaluation
           - How rich is the market with ideal partners given your integration strategy?
             - _self
-            - *Come è*
+              - Italian
+                - *Come è che questo significa in realtà è capire come è ricco il mercato con i partner ideali data la tua strategia di integrazione*
             - Are there enough meaningful partners to make this growth strategy effective?
+          - Are these relationships repeatable across partners or are there clear conflict of interests?
+            - _self
+              - Italian
+                - *Vuoi chiedere a te stesso se queste relazioni in questo ricco mercato di partner sono ripetibili tra partner o c'è un conflitto di interessi e ciò che intendo è una brutta relazione con uno di questi partner ideali*
+        - Partner Evaluation
+          - Meaningful, but not the biggest fish in the pond
+            - *Dovrebbero mirare a qualcosa che sia significativo ma non necessariamente il più grande pesce nello stagno*
+            - CUT THE CLUTTER
+          - Goal
+            - To drive growth
+              - *Guidare la crescita*
+            - Obtain understanding about this growth channel
+              - *Ottenere una comprensione di questo canale di crescita*
+            - Achieve verifiable results for a case study
+              - *Raggiungere i risultati incaricati del caso studio*
+            - Social Proof
+              - *Una prova sociale*
+        - Initial Partnership
+          - Friendly companies
+            - Initial buy-in required for momentum and case studies is easier to get from friends
+              - *Facile ottenere un acquisto iniziale quando hai un amico o un contatto in azienda, puoi avere molto più slancio da cose come i risultati verificabili, casi studi, prove sociale*
+          - Un-friendly companies
+            - Unbiased feedback
+              - *Un feedback imparziale*
+        - Early Partner Evaluation Framework
+          - _alt
+            - 1
+              - Most important metric
+              - Ideal customer and their intent
+              - Partner fit
+          - Size of opportunity
+          - Culture fit(engineering, design, etc)
+          - Track record
+            - Easy to work with or a giant pain?
+        - Parner Evaluation Recon
+          - **Look at their website or articles revealing metrics**
+            - **Model the SOP**
+          - **Try to find people that have worked with them before**
+            - **Partners or clients section on their website**
+          - **Look at past deals and try to get a sense of whether they were successful**
-        -
+      - BD Growth Strategy
+        - What route can your company realistically handle at this point?
+          - *Se una via in cui la tua azienda gestisce realisticamente la disciplina, hai abbastanza ingegneri per fare rapporti di prodotto?*
+        - Where do you possess leverage in the market?
+          - *Più basso e per quello che stiamo facendo, dove riusciamo a sfruttare nuovamente il mercato?*
+        - What can you test quickly?
+          - *Vuoi chiederti cosa puoi dirci velocemente?*
+          - And who can you do this with?
+            - *È una persona che potrebbe essere in grado di fare il test in fretta o è qualcuno con una storia di essere incredibilmente lento e davvero difficile da lavorare*
     - _meta-escalate
       - MINDSET ADDED | Create a low-context-switch-cost switching mechanism for multi-lateral engagement
         - Deal with humen being